lene/DuplicateImages/README.md

 ### Image comparison algorithms

 Use the `--algorithm` option to select how equal images are found.
 - `exact`: marks only binary exactly equal files as equal.
-This is by far the fasted, but most restricted algorithm.
+This is by far the fastest, but most restricted algorithm.
 - `histogram`: checks the images' color histograms for equality.
 Faster than the image hashing algorithms, but tends to give a lot of false positives for images that are similar, but not equal.